ZoetropeLabs/zoetrope.io/_client_stories/action-on-hearing-loss.markdown

 - path: "/assets/img/pages/App_screenshot.png"
   name: App_screenshot
 header_background: "/assets/img/pages/hearing-loop-itp-finalist.jpg"

+quote: >
+    This has been one of the most rapid deliveries I have known in the whole industry.
+quote_attribution: James O'Halloran, external consultant to Action on Hearing Loss.
 ---

 Zoetrope worked with [Action on Hearing Loss](https://www.actiononhearingloss.org.uk/default.aspx) as part of a Nesta prize to create a fully functional prototype of a low cost hearing loop device which could be used to assist people with mild to moderate hearing loss.
 Most hearing aid products target more severe hearing loss at present, leaving a gap in the market for technologies to aid milder cases of hearing impairments.